Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 Although the MBTA is normally fairly fast about digging out the tracks, service will be delayed or shut down.

-During extreme conditions, the T cannot operate, as anyone who relies on public transportation during Boston's most extreme winters - which, thankfully, do not happen ever year year - can testify.
+During extreme weather conditions, the T cannot operate, as anyone who relies on public transportation during Boston's most challenging winters - which, thankfully, do not happen ever year year - can testify.

 T Trivia:

-• The newest T stations are in Somerville on the Green Line; they are: East Somerviille, Gilman Square, Magoun Square, Bell Square, and Medford/Tufts on the main line, and Union Square on the "E" branch, and they run on existing commuter rail tracks
+• The newest T stations are in Somerville on the Green Line and include East Somerviille, Gilman Square, Magoun Square, Bell Square, Medford/Tufts on the main line, and Union Square on the "E" branch

 Park Street Station on Boston Common where the Red Line and Green Line intersect